aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/set-image-as-background/_index.md

 ### 1. Installation and Setup

 Before you begin, make sure you have the Aspose.Slides for .NET library installed in your project.
-You can download the library from the official Aspose website [here](https://releases.aspose.com/slides/net/).
+You can download the library from the  Aspose website [here](https://releases.aspose.com/slides/net/).
 Follow the installation instructions to integrate it into your project.

 ### 2. Loading a Presentation